-Note 8 - Leases
+Note 11 - Leases

 The Company has operating and finance leases for facilities and certain equipment.
-Leases with an initial term of 12 months or less are not recorded on the condensed consolidated balance sheets.
+Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheets.
 Lease expense for operating leases is recognized on a straight-line basis over the lease term.
 The Company does not combine lease and non-lease components in the recognition of lease expense.

-As of June 30, 2023 the Company held four leases for office, manufacturing and warehouse facilities in Aliso Viejo, California.
-The four leases are for approximately 121,000 square feet in the aggregate and expire between August 31, 2024 and January 31, 2026.
+As of June 30, 2021 and December 31, 2020 the Company held three leases for office, manufacturing and warehouse facilities in Aliso Viejo, California.
+The three leases are for 19,680, 42,106 and 48,036 square feet and expire on June 30, 2023, September 30, 2024 and January 31, 2026, respectively.
 For one of the facilities operating leases, the lessor provided \$900,000 in tenant allowances.